Using Remote Desktop over the Internet: Definitive How-to Guide

-To use Windows Remote Desktop over the Internet you can either use a Virtual Private Network (VPN) or you can configure your router to accept requests from a specific port, and that data is in turn forwarded to a specific private IP address.
+To enable Windows Remote Desktop over the Internet you can either set up a Virtual Private Network (VPN) or you can configure your router to accept requests from a specific port, and that data is in turn forwarded to a specific private IP address.

 Using a Virtual Private Network (VPN) provides a secure way to share your desktop without the risk of exposing your computer to the Internet.
 A VPN creates a secure tunnel between your local computer and the VPN server, making it possible for the RDP server to connect with the client as if they were a part of the same local network.